ga-dc/wdi5/w11/d01_deployment/readme.md

 * Explain the difference between a web (HTTP) and applicaiton server, and how they work together
 * Use linux commands to install ruby, rubygems, nginx, and passenger phusion
+* Use capistrano to deploy code for an application to a production server
+* Distinguish between the various RAILS_ENV settings (development, production, test)

 ## Production Web Server Architecture